patrickdiligent/platform-compose/README.md

 ### Synopsis

-Deploy the ForgeRock 7.1 platform on docker containers with docker-compose orchestration, and using the vanilla (almost) ForgeRock base docker images;  this is targetted at testing/learning/experimentation/development, this is not with production in mind.
+Deploy the ForgeRock 7.1 platform on docker containers with docker-compose orchestration, and using the ForgeRock base docker images;  this is targetted at testing/learning/experimentation/development, this is not with production in mind.

 ### In a nutshell